gjlondon/definitive_guide_to_django_deployment/README.md

 Any production Django installation is going to have some sensitive values (e.g. database passwords).
 Chef has a construct called *data bags* for isolating and storing sensitive information.
-And these bags can even be encrypted so they can be stored in a version control system (VCS).
+And these bags can even be encrypted so they can be stored in a [VCS](#gloss_vcs).
 Knife solo lets us create a databag and encrypt it.
 Fabric will automatically upload our databags to the server where they'll be accessible to our Chef solo recipe.